bbehrman10/o-blogs/MetaMask-VB/readme.md

 				}
 			};
 - connectWallet()
-	- This function uses the ethers.js library to link MetaMask and our application
+	- This function tells MetaMask to connect a wallet to the application

 			PageModule.prototype.connectWallet  =  async  function  ()  {
 				try  {